fahek/water-pump-controller-tto5/README.md

 the water is running relatively long already.
 When the water is automatically turned off from the timeout, the signal helps to identify the switch that is still active.

+There is an additional output BuzzerHaltedOnly (OUT7) which only outputs the buzzer signal for the timeout.
+This allows to have a silent warning period (LED only) but audible signal for the alarm.
+And by connecting a buzzer between OUT6 and OUT7 the differential signal can be used to drive a buzzer only for the warning period (or separate buzzers e.g. with different volumes for each phase).

 #### LEDs

 There are a couple of outputs that can indicate the state of the controller.